MiniProfiler/rack-mini-profiler/README.md

 end
 ```

-MemoryStore stores results in a processes heap - something that does not work well in a multi process environment.
+`MemoryStore` stores results in a processes heap - something that does not work well in a multi process environment.
-FileStore stores results in the file system - something that may not work well in a multi machine environment.
+`FileStore` stores results in the file system - something that may not work well in a multi machine environment.
-RedisStore/MemcacheStore work in multi process and multi machine environments (RedisStore only saves results for up to 24 hours so it won't continue to fill up Redis).
+`RedisStore`/`MemcacheStore` work in multi process and multi machine environments (`RedisStore` only saves results for up to 24 hours so it won't continue to fill up Redis).

-Additionally you may implement an AbstractStore for your own provider.
+Additionally you may implement an `AbstractStore` for your own provider.

 ### User result segregation